 However, most tire manufacturers reason that since they have no control over the severity of the damage caused by the puncture, the destructive stresses encountered if the tire was driven while underinflated/flat or the quality of the repair itself, they cannot confirm if the tire has retained its full integrity or high-speed capability.
 Therefore, most tire manufacturers have established policies that a punctured and repaired tire no longer retains its speed rating and should be treated as a non-speed rated tire driven no faster than 85 mph.

-A summary of tire manufacturer speed-rated tire repair policies are listed below:
+A summary of tire manufacturer speed-rated tire repair policies for non-run-flat tires are listed below:

 Tire Manufacturer's Puncture Repair Recommendations